magento/devdocs/_includes/release-notes/packages.md

 The Magento application uses Composer to manage PHP packages.
-`composer.json` file declares the list of packages, whereas `composer.lock` stores complete list of the packages (a full version of each package and its dependencies) used to build a release version of the Magento application.
-This list of packages from `composer.lock` for the latest {{ edition }} {{page.guide_version}} release is presented in the tables below.
+The `composer.json` file declares the list of packages, whereas the `composer.lock` file stores a complete list of the packages (a full version of each package and its dependencies) used to build a release version of the Magento application.
+The following tables list packages from the `composer.lock` file for {{ edition }} {{page.guide_version}}.

 ## Magento packages